a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 >
 > Use relative paths to specify the directories

+>[!TIP]
+> The tab key triggers autocomplete in bash which is extremely useful to avoid typing complex and long paths

  can start populating our directories starting with a `log` file.
 Maintaining a detailed record of executed commands is an essential practice for reproducibility and debugging purposes.
 By keeping a log of your actions, you can easily retrace your steps, identify potential errors, and effectively reproduce your work, even after a significant time gap.